Arthr. Blackall Lt. 62nd Grendrs, his signature from a regimental paylist dated Verchères, Québec, 25 February 1777

 Captured: Saratoga, New York, 17 October 1777 (Convention Army)

-Exchanged into another regiment: 31 May 1787 (with Captain Trevor Hull, late 99th Regiment)
+Exchanged into another regiment: 31 May 1787 (with Captain Trevor Hull, half-pay, late 99th Regiment)

 Arthur Blackall served His Majesty King George III for almost 20 years in the 62nd Regiment of Foot.
 Blackall was for years the senior lieutenant in Captain John Shrimpton's grenadier company, in which service he fought in the Battle of Hubbardton (7 July 1777) and both Battles of Saratoga (19 September and 7 October 1777).
 He survived unscathed, but was forced to surrender with the rest of Burgoyne's army at Saratoga on 17 October 1777.